Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

 | 11 | [Run all of the Script and Check the VM Enviroment](#11) |

 ### <a name="01">:diamond_shape_with_a_dot_inside: &nbsp;What is Azure Resource Manager (ARM) Template?</a>
 Azure Resource Manager (ARM) is an Azure service that you can use as a code paradigm to control and deploy assets using an infrastructure.
 It allows you to use a number of features to provide, change, and uninstall services, including access controls, tags, and locks.
-Azure Resource Manager (ARM) is an Azure service that you can use as a code paradigm to control and deploy assets using an infrastructure.
-It allows you to use a number of features to provide, change, and uninstall services, including access controls, tags, and locks.
+ARM (Azure Resource Manager) template is a block of code that defines the infrastructure and configuration for your project.
+These templates use a declarative syntax to let you define your deployment in the form of JSON (JavaScript Object Notation) files.
+All the resources and their properties are defined in this template.
+This helps in automating the deployment process in a constant flow
 <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-1.png" alt="Azure Resource Manager"> <br>

 **What is an Azure Resource Manager Template?**